Some Fancy Skills’ Bars

 Self Made Multimedia Project Manager

 One day, while cleaning up the computers’ warehouse, I found a folder containing what looked like a project of a multimedia application about a natural park between Umbria and Lazio (two regions of central Italy).
 Precisely the territory where my family comes from.
 And it was all about ecosystems, fauna and flora and of course a sustainability project regarding a power plant built precisely in the middle of such an area.
 When asked about it, my boss told me that was a proposal of a couple of weeks before that nobody wanted to deal with because of total lack of competence in the fields within the Concept Design team in the company.
 I asked him if I could give it a try thanks to my background as ecology specialized biologist and he had nothing against it, unless I’d go on with my job.
 After 1 month of study and preparation, mostly while traveling, I came out with a fully detailed project and there my career as Creative Designer of Multimedia Projects started.
-2 months after I was installing myself (of course!) the info point by beautiful ancient building in Civita di Bagnoregio, which later became the museum of the park.
+2 months after I was installing myself (of course!) the info point by this beautiful ancient building in Civita di Bagnoregio, which later became the museum of the park.
 My first multimedia vision came true.

 Traveling the world after my creations